 Prostate cancer symptoms tend to develop in the later stages of the condition.
-In the initial stages, prostate cancer rarely produces any warning signs, although any of the following complications can signal a possible problem with the prostate gland:
+However, the following symptoms can signal a possible problem with the prostate gland:

 - Frequent urination (especially at night)